asheroto/Chocolatey-Package-Updater/README.md

 -   **No functions or regex expressions to write: everything happens _automatically_!**
 -   Updates the version in the nuspec file.
--   Updates the url/version/checksum in the `ChocolateyInstall.ps1` script.
+-   Updates the url/checksum and url64/checksum64 (if specified) in the `ChocolateyInstall.ps1` script (if it exists).
--   Updates the checksum in the `VERIFICATION.txt` file (if it exists).
+-   Updates the checksum and checksum64 in the `VERIFICATION.txt` file (if it exists).
 -   Sends an alert to a designated URL.
 -   Supports EXE files distributed in the package.
 -   Supports variable and hash table formats for checksum in the `ChocolateyInstall.ps1` script.